-The NH Method (NHM) is designed to function as a practical method for several audiences, including public officials, community volunteers, and professionals (wetland and non-wetland specialists), to use for inventorying and evaluating wetlands.
+The NH Method (NHM) is designed to function as a practical method for towns to use for inventorying and evaluating their wetlands.
 It is intended to be relatively simple to use but still scientifically defensible.
 Appropriate uses of this method include:

-- 1) Educating the public about the functions and values of wetlands. - 2) Informing local land use decisions such as prime wetland designation or watershed planning. - 3) Identifying potential restoration sites. - 4) Providing the basis for more thorough assessments.
+- 1) Educating the public about the functions and values of wetlands. - 2) Informing local land use decisions. - 3) Identifying potential restoration sites. - 4) Providing the basis for more thorough assessments.

-It can be applied to a single wetland or used to make relative comparisons among multiple wetlands.
-For each wetland evaluated, it generates 12 function scores (Ecological Integrity, Wetland-Dependent Wildlife Habitat, Fish & Aquatic Life Habitat, Scenic Quality, Educational Potential, Wetland-Based Recreation, Flood Storage, Groundwater Recharge, Sediment Trapping, Nutrient Trapping-Retention-Transformation, Shoreline Anchoring, and Noteworthiness).
-These scores are not meant to be combined into a single index for the wetland.
+It can be applied to a single wetland, or used to make relative comparisons among multiple wetlands.
+For each wetland evaluated, it generates 12 function scores (ecological integrity, wetland-dependent wildlife habitat, fish and aquatic life habitat, scenic quality, educational potential, wetland-based recreation, flood storage, groundwater recharge, sediment trapping, nutrient trapping/retention/transformation, shoreline anchoring, and noteworthiness).
+These scores should not be combined into a single index for the wetland.